Mbaazi wa Nazi

 Pigeon peas slow-simmered in coconut milk with onions, garlic, ginger, cumin, and turmeric until creamy and golden — the iconic Swahili-coast vegetarian breakfast paired with mandazi or chapati.
 Eaten warm with the bread for dipping, or as a light supper with chunks of fresh mango on the side.

 Mbaazi wa nazi ('pigeon peas in coconut' in Swahili) is one of the foundational Swahili-coast dishes, eaten across coastal Tanzania, Kenya, Comoros, and northern Mozambique.
-Pigeon peas (mbaazi) are native to East Africa and have been cultivated there for at least 4,000 years; coconut palms came with Austronesian migrations.
-The combination is so old and so universal that no single origin claim exists.
+Pigeon peas (mbaazi; Cajanus cajan) were domesticated in India — archaeobotanical and genetic evidence points to eastern peninsular India, with the wild progenitor Cajanus cajanifolius still found in Odisha, and seed finds in Maharashtra dating to roughly the 2nd-3rd century BC (~3,500 years of cultivation); the older 'African origin' hypothesis has been overturned.
+The crop spread to East Africa, where it met the coconut palm (itself carried west by Austronesian voyaging).
+The pairing is so old and widespread across the Swahili coast that no single origin claim exists.
 Modern Dar-es-Salaam breakfast stalls sell mbaazi wa nazi with mandazi every morning; tourists in Zanzibar are often served it at hotel breakfasts.

 Spoon brings up creamy golden coconut sauce holding plump pigeon peas — earthy and nutty against the silky coconut richness.
 Cumin and turmeric warm the bite; ginger pulses subtly.
 A scoop with hot mandazi torn from the platter is the canonical Swahili-coast breakfast pairing; the sweet pastry and the savory-creamy beans balance perfectly.
 Lighter than many vegetarian protein dishes, deeply nourishing.